ChahwanSong/dms-scheduler/README.md

 # DMS Scheduler

 DMS Scheduler is a FastAPI-based backend for orchestrating Data Moving Service (DMS) tasks initiated by `dms-frontend`.
-The scheduler persists state in Redis so pods can restart without losing task metadata or logs.
+The scheduler shares the same Redis keys as `dms-frontend`: the frontend creates and indexes tasks, and the scheduler updates those records (status, logs, results) as work progresses.

 ## Overview
-- Receives task submissions from `dms-frontend` and persists task metadata (status, logs, parameters, results) in Redis.
+- Receives task submissions from `dms-frontend` and updates task metadata (status, logs, parameters, results) in Redis.
 - Executes work asynchronously (placeholder execution prints the payload) and updates task state as it runs.
 - Supports task cancellation, priority changes, and administrative blocking of incoming requests.
 - All APIs are exposed via FastAPI and designed for Kubernetes-friendly logging and configuration through environment variables.